timescale/docs/promscale/guides/config-recomm.md

 You can use the `timescaledb-tune` tool to set most common parameters to the best values for your system.
 The tool accounts for memory, CPU, and PostgreSQL version.
 For more information, see [configuration][timescale-tune-configuration].
-However, there are a few other PostgreSQL parameters worth tuning:
+Additionally, there are a few other PostgreSQL parameters worth tuning:

 * `checkpoint_timeout=15min` - when a lot of data is ingested, increase the